 When Do You Need Unlicensed Driver's Insurance?

 If you want unlicensed driver's insurance, call up your top choices for car insurance providers and explain your situation.
 Under no circumstances should you lie to the insurance company.
-If your lie is found out, your policy will be canceled and insurance coverage denied.
+If your lie is found out, your policy will be canceled and auto insurance coverage denied.

 General strategies for how to buy car insurance as an unlicensed driver will vary depending on your reason for getting insurance.